confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

   -c, --config-file  Specifies a configuration file

   -d, --define       Define variables for the client session (equivalent to the DEFINE statement).

+  --dry-run          Simulates what migrations will be applied in the cluster.
+Dry-runs do not execute or simulate each migration
+                     statement.
+Only displays the schema updates that may take place in the cluster without modifying the cluster.

   -h, --help         Shows this help